 What Is the Truth About Aging Teeth?

 This is why regular dental exams and cleanings are important so that cavities and other dental issues can be addressed early on before they become too serious.
-If left untreated, cavities can lead to a root canal, crown, or possibly an implant later on, which can be very costly and jeopardize the condition of the tooth structure.
+Decayed teeth can be salvaged with a dental crown or implant, but if left untreated, cavities can lead to a root canal or other which can be very costly and jeopardize the condition of the tooth structure.

 How Do You Know Your Teeth Are Aging?